 A great way to build your brand is on Pinterest.
 I use PicMonkey to create all of my pins.
 Pinterest drives the most traffic to my blog so it is essential to create attractive pins and PicMonkey allows me to do that with ease.

 5. Do your research.

 Learn what’s involved behind the scenes.
-I have spent so much time reading other blogs and watching YouTube videos about blogging.
+I have spent so much time reading other blogs and watching YouTube videos about how to start a successful blog.
 If I had done this before I launched my blog, I would have more time to devote to actually writing and promoting my blog right now.

 Research how to monetize your site, if that is something you plan to do.
 It’s much easier to do that beforehand than to have to go back into all of your old posts to add affiliate links.
 I was clueless when it came to affiliate marketing, so I took the course Making Sense of Affiliate Marketing.
 It is a little costly, but was extremely helpful and well worth the investment in my opinion.
 You can read my review on the course [here].

 Spend some time learning your platform and all that it can do.
 Research how to monetize your site, if this is something you plan to do.
 Also, research auto schedule apps (such as Tailwind and Boardbooster) to pin to your social media sites – these will save you a ton of time!